How to save money running a restaurant?

 Do you know how to use all parts of your food products?
 Like peelings or leaves that are not used to prepare the main dishes?
 For example: some peelings can be used to create soups or sauces.
 Leaves can be used as decoration.
 Food products that are overripe can be used in sauces and soups.
 Finding ways to maximise your food product usage will reduce waste.

 To control freshness, waste and spoilage, you need to know the amount of food to prepare for each shift based on anticipated sales.
 Knowing how to create great-tasting dishes is the cook’s speciality.
 But sometimes, kitchen staff may be less careful than you regarding how many food products to use.

 If you have too many food products waiting, it leads to more waste and spoilage.
 It also encourages you, your family members and your staff to have a snack while waiting for food to be prepared.
 If you do not have enough food products on hand, it creates stress because you will out of supply and may not be able to serve all your guests.

-The true African cook will not want to use a recipe because mastery is shown by producing great tasting products from the knowledge that is in your head.
-(And not using a recipe also makes it hard for people to steal your cooking secrets.)
+Many chefs may not want to use a recipe because mastery is shown by producing great-tasting products from the knowledge that is in your head.
+(And not using a recipe also makes it hard for people to steal your secrets.)